 Endemic Pathogens Are Making You Crazy And Then Killing You: Toxoplasmosis Spotlight

 At the conference, I gave a talk about the parasite Toxoplasma Gondii for the first time.
-It’s a single-celled parasite that can cause debilitating disease, including neurological and psychiatric problems, yet most of us are unaware that we carry it.
-It is one of the five most neglected parasitic infections in the United States, according to the US Centers for Disease Control and Prevention.
-I opened my talk with 'I'm here to ruin your day!' and I again hope that anybody who reads this piece is left feeling unsettled.
+It’s a single-celled parasite that can cause debilitating diseases, including neurological and psychiatric problems, yet most of us are unaware that we carry it.
+According to the US Centers for Disease Control and Prevention, it is one of the five most neglected parasitic infections in the United States.
+I opened my talk with 'I'm here to ruin your day!'
+I again hope anybody who reads this piece is left unsettled.

 Firstly, a disclaimer.
-I am no biologist.
-I am merely an enthusiastic researcher who enjoys looking for crossovers and assumption errors in different fields.
-While I have consulted a number of experts in the topics I mention below, if, on reading this you spot an error, I offer a $25 reward for introducing me to data that we both agree shows that a statement in this essay is mistaken.
-However, I do think a large chunk of literature on these topics has a strong fallibility bias, for historical reasons I will talk about below.
+I am not a biologist.
+I am an enthusiastic researcher who enjoys looking for assumption errors in different fields.
+While I have consulted a breadth of experts on these topics if you spot an error while reading this, I offer a $25 reward for introducing me to data that we both agree shows that a statement in this essay is mistaken.
+However, I do think a large chunk of literature on these topics has a strong fallibility bias for historical reasons, which I will talk about below.

 Paradigm Shifts and Accidental Discoveries in Science

 Before I discuss novel ways to study and develop treatments for Toxoplasma Gondii, let’s zoom out and talk about the scientific process in more general terms.
 In science, the process is just as important as the discoveries.
 Improving our scientific processes will speed up our rate of discovery.
-Feyerabend claims contemporary research has over-indexed on processes such as the scientific method and this rigidness has restrained innovation.
-The crux of his book Against Method is that paradigm shifts in science stem from epistemological anarchism.
+Feyerabend claims contemporary research has over-indexed on processes such as the scientific method, and this rigidness has restrained innovation.
+The crux of his book Against Method is that scientific paradigm shifts stem from epistemological anarchism.
 Epistemology refers to the formulation of beliefs.
-This anarchy, to any Thomas Kuhn fans, is what is necessary to achieve Kuhn’s Stage 4 phase of science, the ‘revolutionary phase’ in which new paradigms are created.
-In recent decades we have placed too much importance on science being consistent, while forgetting that paradigm shifts often come from those who refute mainstream assumptions.
+To any Thomas Kuhn fans, this anarchy is necessary to achieve Kuhn’s Stage 4 phase of science, the ‘revolutionary phase’ in which new paradigms are created.
+In recent decades, we have placed too much importance on science being consistent while forgetting that paradigm shifts often come from those who refute mainstream assumptions.
 In other words, the geniuses who generated scientific paradigm shifts were anarchists to their contemporaries.
-Or success came when they made mistakes, take vaccines for example:
+Or success came when they made mistakes, take vaccines, for example:

-The modern medical sense of immunity meaning "exempt from a disease" dates back to 1879, when Louis Pasteur produced the first laboratory-developed vaccine: a vaccine for chicken cholera.
+The modern medical sense of immunity, meaning "exempt from a disease", dates back to 1879, when Louis Pasteur produced the first laboratory-developed vaccine: a vaccine for chicken cholera.
 Pasteur happened upon his inoculation breakthrough by accident.
 His lab was studying fowl cholera by injecting chickens with live bacteria and recording the fatal progression of the illness.
 Pasteur had instructed an assistant to inject the chickens with a fresh culture of the bacteria before they both went on vacation.
 The assistant, however, forgot to inject the chickens before he left.
 When the assistant returned a month later, he finally injected the chickens with the bacteria, which was now a month old.
-Unlike with their typical experiments with the bacteria, this time, the chickens only showed mild signs of the disease, and survived.
+Unlike their typical experiments with the bacteria, the chickens only showed mild signs of the disease this time and survived.
 When they were healthy again, Pasteur injected them with fresh bacteria.
 The chickens did not become ill.
 This is how we got vaccines - by accident.

 A Brief Overview of Infectious Disease